osmlab/codes-of-conduct/code_of_conduct.md

 The point of this section is not to find opportunities to punish people, but we do need a fair way to deal with people who make our community suck.

-1. **First occurrence**: We’ll give you a friendly, but public reminder that the behavior is inappropriate according to our guidelines.
+1. **First occurrence**: A moderator will remind the mailing list as a whole of this code of conduct and the specific inappropriate behavior.
 2. **Second occurrence**: We will send you a private message with a warning that any additional violations will result in removal from the community.
 3. **Third occurrence**: Depending on the violation, we may need to ban you from the mailing list.